 Report civil rights violations, acts of hate and harassment

-Massachusetts Attorney General Maura Healey’s office has launched a Hotline to Report Incidents of Bias-Motivated Threats, Harassment, and Violence in the wake of the presidential election.
+Massachusetts Attorney Genera’s office has launched a Hotline to Report Incidents of Bias-Motivated Threats, Harassment, and Violence in the wake of the presidential election.
 Residents can call 1-800-994-3228 or fill out an online civil rights complaint form if they’ve witnessed or experienced bias-motivated threats, harassment or violence against immigrants; racial, ethnic and religious minorities; women; and LGBTQ individuals.
 The Hotline and complaint forms are available in English and Spanish.

 Potential hate crimes – including bias-motivated assault, battery, and property damage – should also be reported to the local police.
 If you fear for your immediate safety, call 911.